JuliaLang/juliaup/README.md

 The channel is used in the order listed above, using the first available option.

+## Path used by Juliaup

+Juliaup will by default use `~/.julia/juliaup` to store Julia versions and configuration files.
+This can be changed by setting the `JULIAUP_HOME` environment variable.

 ## Juliaup server

 Juliaup by default downloads julia binary tarballs from the official server "https://julialang-s3.julialang.org".